 - Debt collection: Since the Bureau began taking debt collection complaints in July 2013, it has quickly become the top complaint category for servicemembers.
 Specifically, the CFPB is concerned about aggressive and deceptive tactics used by debt collectors against military members.
 These tactics often involve contacting a servicemember’s military chain of command, threatening punishment under the Uniform Code of Military Justice, threatening to have a servicemember reduced in rank, or threatening to have a servicemember’s security clearance revoked.

-- Student loans: The Servicemembers Civil Relief Act (SCRA) provides financial protections so that members of the Armed Forces can undertake military duties without adverse financial consequences.
+- Student loans: The (SCRA) provides financial protections so that members of the Armed Forces can undertake military duties without adverse financial consequences.
 But military consumers have reported problems obtaining correct and consistent information on available SCRA protections for their student loans.
 Some report being incorrectly told by their loan servicer that protections apply only when they are deployed or that the loan must be in deferment.
 Consumers also report they are repeatedly and incorrectly asked to submit additional documentation such as paperwork showing recertification of active duty status.

 - Payday loans: The Military Lending Act (MLA) prohibits interest rates above 36 percent on some types of loans, including certain payday loans, auto title, and tax refund anticipation loans, to active-duty military, their spouses, and dependents.
 While the number of payday loan complaints received from servicemembers has been relatively small, the CFPB is concerned that lenders are skirting the MLA by lending just outside its narrow parameters.

 - Mortgages: Military consumers have complained about mortgage servicers’ lack of knowledge about military-specific programs.
-They report that servicers are unaware of the guidance offered by the CFPB and the other prudential regulators that servicers must provide accurate and timely information about available assistance options when a military family gets Permanent Change of Station (PCS) orders.
+They report that servicers are unaware of the guidance offered by the CFPB and the other prudential regulators that servicers must provide accurate and timely information about available assistance options when a military family gets (PCS) orders.
 Military consumers have also complained that servicers do not know about the short-sale guidelines aimed at assisting servicemembers with PCS orders, or that a PCS move may be considered a qualifying hardship for various foreclosure-prevention programs.

 The CFPB accepts complaints about credit cards, mortgages, bank accounts, payday loans, private student loans, consumer loans, credit reporting, debt collection, and money transfers.
 The Bureau requests that companies respond to complaints within 15 days and describe the steps they have taken or plan to take.
 The CFPB expects companies to close all but the most complicated complaints within 60 days.
 Complaints inform the Bureau’s work and help to identify problems, which then feed into the Bureau’s supervision and enforcement prioritization process.